MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 The workday integration process consists of three primary steps:

 1. Create an Integration System User (ISU) account and assign required security access in Workday.
-2. Create a RaaS report catalog, user, assignment, and completion data.
+2. Create four RaaS reports for catalog, user, assignment or assignment completion, and self-enrollment completion data.
 3. Once all configuration parameters are generated on Workday, you can configure Workday in the Viva Learning admin portal.